 Unfortunately for Skaros Rock, it has repeatedly been shaken by earthquakes over the years, so there is little of the settlement left to see other than some stone ruins.

 But there are some excellent drawings and lithographs from those times which give us a great picture of what life was like during the Byzantine and medieval period.

-These pictures also make you aware of the power of nature in that it can transform what was once a flourishing centre of civilisation into a pile of rocks.
+These pictures also make you aware of the power of nature in that it can transform what was once a flourishing center of civilization into a pile of rocks.

 Following the earthquakes and eruptions during the 16th and 17th Century, the capital of Santorini moved to the town of Fira where it remains today.
 All the Venetian Noble families who lived on the rock moved to the mainland around this time.

 Today Skaros Rock is completely uninhabited except for the almost secret small church which stands on the north side of the rock.

 The church is completely invisible from the mainland of Santorini and so the only way to see it is to either walk down the north side of Skaros Rock or take a boat and see it from the sea.